saeedman98/Final-Capstone-Project/README.md

 # Final-Capstone-Project
-Weather Forecasting using Machine Learning
+Weather Forecasting using Machine Learning:

 In this project, weather is predicted for different cities using machine learning algorithms.
 The data was collected from the website Kaggle.